RapidChatAgent/prompt-engine/README.md

 | Find by id in array        | https://rapidchatagent.github.io/prompt-engine/data?file=users&path=[id=2].address.city                                    | `"Boston"`                 |
 | File not found             | https://rapidchatagent.github.io/prompt-engine/data?file=notfound                                                          | Error message              |
 | Segment not found          | https://rapidchatagent.github.io/prompt-engine/data?file=users&path=doesnot.exist                                          | Error message              |

----

-**You can copy-paste this section under your README's usage or as a dedicated section "Example API Calls".**
-Let me know if you want the HTML tweaked to return pure JSON (`application/json`), or more real-world examples!